50 Digital Marketing Influencers to Keep an Eye on in 2018

 Twitter Followers: 538 K

 11. Sujan Patel

 Sujan Patel is a master of digital marketing, an authentic writer and risk taker.
-He devotes a big chunk of this time to WebProfits, a marketing growth company.
+He devotes a big chunk of this time to WebProfits, a marketing growth company as well as Right Inbox an email productivity tool he recently acquired.
 His entrepreneurial spirit led him to invest in software businesses like Milkshake of Narrow.
 An unconventional character, he took 2 sabbatical years during which he wrote “100 Days of Growth” and developed his sujanpatel.com blog.

 Twitter Followers: 56K

 John Rampton and his entrepreneurial enthusiasm cannot pass unnoticed: a natural born speaker, online marketing influencer and passionate side hustler.
 The success of his online payment company shows his marketing genius.
 His contributions for Mashable and Entrepreneur established him as a witty writer.
 Grand brand names seek and follow his advice and johnrampton.com website.

 Pat Flynn found his true career path during the economic crisis.
 The former employee of an architecture company discovered freelancing.
 Passion, optimism and dedication turned him into a leading online entrepreneur.
 He uses his books, smartpassiveincome.com blog and podcasts to share the techniques which helped him thrive into the passive income world.